Living with HIV

 - You don’t have to tell anyone you don’t want to.
 No one can tell that you’re HIV-positive by looking at you.
 No one can get HIV from having everyday contact with you.

-- Seek out information from reliable and accurate websites (see back page for examples).
+- Seek out information from reliable and accurate websites (see below).
 Be aware that other websites may contain hurtful and inaccurate content.

 - Remember that you are not your virus.
 You are still all the things you were before you tested positive: a parent, a student, a worker, a sibling, a youth, an artist, etc.